oracle-livelabs/database/23cfree/config_tools/config_tools.md

     ```
     ![Database Login](images/tools-1-4.png " ")

 5. You can explore the database if you want.
 When you get done type exit.
+Your first few commands might take a little longer as the environment is initializing.
     ```
     <copy>
     show pdbs